5cubaTurtle/avavNotes/Technology/Languages/Bash/script-logging.md

-write all output of a section of code to a log file:
+Write all output of a section of code to a log file:
 ```sh
 {